DinoChiesa/Apigee-Java-MultipartForm-V2/README.md

 ## License

-This material is Copyright 2018-2023 Google LLC.  and is licensed under the [Apache 2.0 License](LICENSE).
+This material is Copyright © 2018-2025 Google LLC, and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.

 ## Bugs

 * The automated tests are pretty thin.
-* There is no way to adjust the size limit for the uploaded files.
+* The size limit for the uploaded files enforced by the callout is hard-coded.
+There is no way to adjust the it, without re-compiling.